Manhattan Chamber of Commerce: Mission

-The Chamber also has two 501(c)3 nonprofit arms: its foundation provides resources, education and other programming to the business community.
-Its community benefit fund hosts two of the oldest and largest street fairs in the city and its proceeds support the good work of charitable organizations focused on improving the quality of life in Manhattan.
+The Chamber also has two 501(c)3 nonprofit arms.
+Its foundation provides resources, education, and other programming to the business community.
+Its community benefit fund hosts two of the oldest and largest street fairs in the city with the proceeds allowing the Chamber to distribute emergency grants to small businesses.

 Leadership

 The current President and CEO is Jessica Walker, who took the helm in February 2016.
+She sits on the Board of Directors of the Javits Center, Pursuit Lending, and United Neighborhood Houses.
+She is also an appointed member of the New York State Governor's Regional Economic Development Council for New York City.

-The Board Chairman is Don Winter, the founder and CEO of Encompass Media Group and the publisher of Resident Magazine.
+The Chamber's Board Chairman is Don Winter, the founder and CEO of Encompass Media Group and the former publisher of Resident Magazine.

+Programs and Initiatives

+To achieve its mission, the Chamber offers a comprehensive range of programs and initiatives focused on business services, networking, and advocacy, all designed to "Build Relationships.
+Grow Business.
+Influence the City."